Skip to main content

 Post-Therapy and Fertility Support for Men

-For men who have discontinued TRT or are actively trying to conceive, a specific protocol is employed to stimulate natural and support fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specific protocol is employed to stimulate natural testosterone production and support fertility.
 This often involves a combination of agents designed to reactivate the HPG axis.
 Gonadorelin continues to play a role by stimulating pituitary hormone release.

 Tamoxifen and Clomid (clomiphene citrate) are selective estrogen receptor modulators (SERMs) that block estrogen’s negative feedback on the hypothalamus and pituitary, thereby increasing GnRH, LH, and FSH secretion, which in turn stimulates testicular testosterone production and spermatogenesis.
 Anastrozole may be optionally included to manage estrogen levels during this recovery phase.